Cobra pose: Description

-The pose may be entered from a prone position or from Downward Dog.
+This backbending pose may be entered from a prone position or from Downward Dog.
 The palms are placed under the shoulders, pushing down until the hips lift slightly.
-The backs of the feet rest on the ground, the legs outstretched; the gaze is directed forwards, giving the preparatory pose.
+The backs of the feet rest on the ground and the legs are outstretched; the gaze is directed forwards, giving the preparatory pose.
 For the full pose, the back is arched until the arms are straight, and the gaze is directed straight upwards or a little backwards.
 In Bhujangasana the legs remain on the ground, whereas in Upward Dog the hips, thighs and knees are lifted slightly off the ground.
-Salabhasana, Locust pose, or Sphinx pose can be used to prepare for bhujangasana.
+Salabhasana (Locust pose) or Sphinx pose can be used to prepare for Bhujangasana.

 Bhujangasana is part of the sequence of yoga postures in some forms of Surya Namaskar, the Salute to the Sun.
-Balasana, child's pose, is a counter pose for bhujangasana.
+Balasana, child's pose, is one of the counter poses (balancing out the stretch) for Bhujangasana.